 VillageReach will provide Nexleaf the requirements for a monthly customized report which will be emailed by Nexleaf at the end of each month.
 [Timeline/due dates to be finalized along with requirements]

-for future
+An API will be defined and implemented to obtain data from Nexleaf for future reporting for the specified month (see table below for data definitions).